Summary: While some of our happiness can be explained by heredity and life experiences almost half can be controlled though our actions.

 Key Take Aways:

-For having been a bona fide Director of Happiness, I can be quite uptight.
+For being a bona fide Director of Happiness, I can be quite uptight.
 There are times when I’m struck by a moment of panic and resist the urge to cry out, “This is it.
 This is life.
 I better soak it up.
 I better get on with it.
 I can sleep when I die.”
 Consequently, I can be a fairly restless person.

 Because I can have intense moments of existential angst is the very reason that I believe happiness is so important.
 Because I’ve known depression and anxiety, I work really hard to turn my attention to what’s going right in my life.
 And it’s not easy.
 We humans have a negativity bias on which our very survival is based.
 We look for the negative to survive the inevitable.